YuanGongND/ast/README.md

 ## Audioset Recipe
 Audioset is a little bit more complex, you will need to prepare your data json files (i.e., `train_data.json` and `eval_data.json`) by your self.
 The reason is that the raw wavefiles of Audioset is not released and you need to download them by yourself.
-Please refer to `ast/egs/esc50/prep_esc50.py` and `ast/egs/speechcommands/prep_sc.py`.
-We have put a sample json file in `ast/egs/audioset/data/datafiles`, please generate files in the same format.
+We have put a sample json file in `ast/egs/audioset/data/datafiles`, please generate files in the same format (You can also refer to `ast/egs/esc50/prep_esc50.py` and `ast/egs/speechcommands/prep_sc.py`.).
 Please keep the label code consistent with `ast/egs/audioset/data/class_labels_indices.csv`.

 Once you have the json files, you will need to generate the sampling weight file of your training data (please check our [PSLA paper](https://arxiv.org/abs/2102.01243) to see why it is needed).
 ```